md-zaman/terraform_rev/Day-8/scenarios-1.md

 There are two scenarios interviewer can ask:

+a.
+Terraform Migration: Importing existing infrastructure
+b.
+Drift Detection - Someone make some change directly to the resource from the console

+a.
+Terraform Migration: Importing existing infrastructure:

 There is an existing infrastructure on AWS and you have to update this in your machine:

 ```ssh